hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 ### Direct property access

-Gamemaker allows us to directly access the instance variables of an object from a second object and make changes to them.
+Gamemaker allows us to directly access the properties (instance variables and methods) of an object from a second object and make changes to them.
 If you're careful and working solo this might be ok; but if you are working in a team then it is important to know which variables you can change without causing something obscure to fail.

 There is no language concept of private variables in GML to prevent access to them.
 So we need to impose this restriction on ourselves.